Expert Lawyers for Divorce & Separation

 Two Stage Process

-The two stage process remains, with a couple first receiving a Conditional Order and then six weeks from that date, a Final Order.
+The divorce process is in two stages, with a couple first receiving a Conditional Order and then six weeks from that date, a Final Order.

 A specific ‘cooling off’ period of 20 weeks will be introduced by the new law, so that the Applicant(s) will not be able to confirm that they wish to proceed and apply for the Conditional Order before the expiration of 20 weeks from the start of the proceedings.